 These are expenses directly incurred in taking out a loan for the property.
+They include:

+- loan establishment fees

-They include loan establishment fees, title search fees and costs for preparing and filing mortgage documents, including mortgage broker fees and stamp duty charged on the mortgage.
+- title search fees charged by your lender

+- costs for preparing and filing mortgage documents

+- mortgage broker fees

+- stamp duty charged on the mortgage

+- fees for a valuation required for loan approval

+- lender's mortgage insurance billed to the borrower.